BlinkTagInc/meter-made/README.md

     http://localhost:3000/responses.csv

-The username and password are defined in the `.env` file.
+The username and password are defined in the `.env.local` file.

 ## License